German Spitz

 The German Spitz (Deutscher Spitz) is a breed of spitz-type dogs from Germany.
 It is considered a single breed, with five distinct varieties based on size and colour: the Wolfsspitz/Keeshond, the Giant Spitz or Großspitz, the Medium Spitz or Mittelspitz, the Miniature Spitz or Kleinspitz and the Pomeranian or Zwergspitz ("Dwarf Spitz").

 History

 The earliest mentions of these spitz dogs in German literature date from AD 1450.
-In 1750, Count Eberhand zu Sayre Buffon wrote in his National history of quadrupeds that spitz dogs were the ancestor of all German breeds.
+In 1750, Count Eberhand zu Sayre Buffon wrote in his National history of quadrupeds that spitz dogs were the ancestor of all German breeds at that time.

 German Spitz dogs were originally kept on farms for a number of roles including herding and guarding.
 As the centuries progressed some lines were bred to be smaller for other duties and eventually as small companion dogs.

 Description

 The German Spitz is a long-haired, double-coated breed of spitz-type dog; the five varieties vary significantly in size.
 The breed standard states all variants have a double coat with a long, straight outer coat and a short, thick, cotton-wool like undercoat.